 I sometimes say that your analysis should artfully disappoint your reader’s (theoretical) expectations of your (empirical) object.
 It’s the sort of statement I don’t want my audience to understand too quickly.
 After all, the “disappointment” in question isn’t the familiar bad feeling we get when things don’t go our way.
-In fact, in a research paper, it’s the opposite: the reader wants to be “disappointed”.
+The reader wants to be disappointed.

 This is especially true if you’re a student, working with what is usually a partial understanding of a given theory.
 You will never fully understand a theory before you have used it to analyze some data.
 But since you used your theory to frame your research question, and to inform your methodological decisions, it can sometimes feel like your theoretical insights always come too late.

 That’s what the discussion section is for.
 It lets you make explicit what you have learned about your theory from applying your methods and doing your analysis.
 First you tell us (in your theory section) what you learned from reading books and articles and then you tell us (in your discussion) what you learned from looking at your data.
 The difference between the analysis and your discussion is that the analysis is about the data, while the discussion is about the wider consequences.

 Because learning always has consequences.
 Just as you had to change your mind about various things along the way, your reader’s mind has been transformed by reading your analysis.
 In principle, the reader’s mind was not really changed by the background section, which merely informed your reader about things they had no specific knowledge of in advance, nor by your theory section, which just reminded your reader of what the literature they had already read says.
 It’s your analysis that has challenged your reader, forcing them to change their mind, and in your discussion section you should make those changes explicit.